tachibana-marine/godot_devcontainer/README.md

 ## Usage

 1. Copy .devcontainer/ and .vscode/ into your Godot project directory.
-2. Start Godot editor locally.
-3. Open your project directory with VSCode.
+2. Open your project with VSCode.
-4. Reopen the directory with container.
+3. Reopen the directory with container.
-5. Have fun.
+4. Have fun.

 ## FAQ